JRO-Peru/schainpy/README.md

 ## Installation

-To get started the easiest way to install it is through [PyPI](https://pypi.org/project/schainpy/) with pip:
+To get started the easiest way to install it is through [PyPI](https://pypi.org/project/schainpy/) with pip.
+We strongly recommend to use an virtual environment like virtualenv or anaconda.

 ```bash
 pip install schainpy